 Deciding to expand your family through adoption is a big decision, and it may have taken months or even years for you and your family to get to this point in the process.
-Whether you have already decided unequivocally you are adopting from Mexico or are just researching adopting a child from Mexico, it is critical to understand the various steps, regulations, and requirements to pursue an adoption as you begin your process.
+Whether you have already decided unequivocally you are adopting from Mexico or are just researching adopting a child from Mexico, it is critical to understand the various steps, regulations, and requirements to pursue adoption as you begin your process.
 Researching your options on sites such as Adoption.com, speaking with a social worker or adoption service provider on the options available to your family, and understanding the timelines, costs, and steps involved will help you take this first step.

 Mexico Is Party to the Hague Convention

 The Mexican Central Authority is comprised of multiple entities including two federal authorities as well as an adoption authority in each of the 31 states.
 It is important to understand information on the Mexican Central Authority as it will be helpful as you continue your process of adopting in Mexico.
 The two federal authorities are the Secretary of Exterior Relations or Secretaria de Relaciones Exteriores (SRE) and the National System for the Full Development of the Family (or Sistema Nacional para el Desarollo Integral de la Familia (DIF).
-Besides the two federal authorities under the Mexican Central Authority, in order for intercountry adoptions to the United States to be completed from Mexico, one of the 31 state DIF offices (one for each Mexican state) are involved in completing the Hague adoption process in-country.
+Besides the two federal authorities under the Mexican Central Authority, for intercountry adoptions to the United States to be completed from Mexico, one of the 31 state DIF offices (one for each Mexican state) is involved in completing the Hague adoption process in-country.
 Prospective adoptive parents should take care to ensure that the adoption service provider they choose is both on the U.S. list of Hague accredited adoption service providers as well as on the national DIF’s list of adoption service providers authorized to work in Mexico.

 Requirements for Adopting from Mexico